gkhaburzaniya/pyscript-docs/docs/user-guide/dom.md

 }
 ```

-Next, just reference this module in the usual way in your TOML or JSON
+Next, reference this module in the usual way in your TOML or JSON
 configuration file:

 ```TOML title="pyscript.toml - references the code.js module so it will appear as the code module in the pyscript.js_modules namespace."